Video Lighting Guide Part 3: Basic Lighting Setups

 1-point key light

-Its main job is to light the scene for exposure and highlight the subject’s shape and size, whether we talk about a person, animal, or object.
+The key light is the main light source in a particular scene.
+Its job is to light the scene for exposure and highlight the subject’s shape and size, whether we talk about a person, animal, or object.

 High-key lighting is often used in fashion by vloggers, musicals, and comedy.
 It gives the impression that everything is good and the subjects don’t have a care in the world.
+Low-key lighting is often used in drama and mystery to create suspense (what lies hidden in the shadows?).

 A fresnel or an LED panel with a large softbox is a common choice for this lighting setup.
 For vloggers, I’d recommend a ring light as they give a nice, soft look and don’t take up much space.